 - Implement account-based marketing by 2nd quarter 2022 to increase lead quality

-9. Entice New Customers
+9. Entice new customers

 Focusing on attracting new customers not only helps freshen up your customer base, but it’s also one of the fastest ways to increase revenue.
 Besides, a healthy rate of new customer influx is a universal litmus test of effective marketing.